Chuncheon FC

 Chuncheon Citizen Football Club (춘천 시민 축구단) is a South Korean football club based in Chuncheon, Gangwon.
-The club plays in the K3 League, the third tier of South Korean football.
+The club plays in the K3 League, the third tier of league football in South Korea.
 Chuncheon FC's home ground is Chuncheon Songam Sports Town.

 History

 Chuncheon Citizen FC was founded on 12 December 2009 and began competing in the K3 League in 2010.
 Chuncheon FC were relegated to the K4 League in 2020, following poor performance and internal issues.
-They returned to the K3 League after two years in K4, finishing 3rd place in the league and gaining promotion by winning the promotion/relegation play-off against Dangjin Citizen FC.
+They returned to the K3 League after two years in the K4 League, finishing in third place in the league and gaining promotion by winning the promotion/relegation play-off against Dangjin Citizen FC.